 HOME

-Galatians 3:10-13: “For as many as are OF the works of the law are under the curse; for it is written, ‘Cursed is everyone who does NOT continue in ALL THINGS which are written in the book of the law, TO DO THEM.‘ 11 But that no one is justified by the law in the sight of God is evident, for ‘the just shall live by faith.’
-12 Yet the law is not of faith, but ‘the man who does them shall live by them.’
-13 Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, ‘Cursed is everyone who hangs on a tree.’)”
+Galatians 3:10-13: “For as many as are of the works of the law are under a curse.
+For it is written, “Cursed is everyone who DOESN’T continue in ALL THINGS that are written in the book of the law, TO DO THEM.”
+11 Now that no man is justified by the law before God is evident, for, “The righteous will live by faith.”
+12 The law is not of faith, but, “The man who does them will live by them.”
+13 Christ redeemed us from the curse of the law, having become a curse for us.
+For it is written, “Cursed is everyone who hangs on a tree,” (WEB)

 Verse 11 above is merely an intellectual observation about the abstract concept of justification.
 Verse 11 is apparently directed towards people like hard core Jews incorrectly believing that ONLY law keeping, WITHOUT faith in the sacrifice of Jesus and WITHOUT believing what Jesus taught, will save them and will justify them before God.
 Verse 11 does not clearly give permission to abandon law keeping.
 Righteous Christians need to have faith, living by or steadfastly keeping that faith and trust and complete belief about Jesus and every thing He said, and need to have faith that the sacrifice of Jesus did atone for their past sins.

 Far too many Christians, though, have become deceived into thinking that the law itself is a curse, but Paul himself in Romans 7:12 said that the law is holy.
-Romans 7:12: “Why the law is holy, and the commandment holy, and just, and good.”
-Paul’s “curse of the law” wording means a curse DECREED BY THE LAW or COMMANDED BY THE LAW.
+Romans 7:12: “Therefore the law indeed is holy, and the commandment holy, and righteous, and good.”
+(WEB) Paul’s “curse of the law” wording means a curse DECREED BY THE LAW or COMMANDED BY THE LAW.
 He does not actually describe THE LAW ITSELF as a curse.
 In verse 10 Paul explains that ONLY those who fail to obey the law are cursed.
-Galatians 3:10: “For as many as are of the works of the law are under the curse for it is written, Cursed is every one that CONTINUES NOT in all things which are written in the book of the law TO DO THEM.”
-SO THE CURSE (referring to the penalty for breaking the law, which can be death) APPLIES TO THOSE WHO DO NOT OBEY THE LAW.
+Galatians 3:10: “For as many as are of the works of the law are under a curse.
+For it is written, Cursed is everyone who doesn’t continue in all things that are written in the book of the law, TO DO THEM.”
+(WEB) SO THE CURSE (referring to the penalty for breaking the law, which can be death) APPLIES TO THOSE WHO DO NOT OBEY THE LAW.
 No curse is pronounced on people who obey “all the things” in the law.

 A related Old Testament verse helps explain what the curse is in Galatians 3:10-13.